 Keep in mind that the train station in Taormina (Taormina-Giardini) is located at the base of the hill – a few kilometres from the Taormina centre.
 This should not deter you, however, as there is a shuttle bus that will take you directly from the train station to the city centre.

 The bus is red and called Taormina Link.
-Tickets are €1.10 each way and you can purchase them directly from the driver — make sure you have cash as they do not accept cards!
+Tickets are €1.10 each way and you can purchase them directly from the driver — make sure you have cash as they did not accept cards when we were there!